-David works advises and acts for a number of clients across a range of sectors, including financial institutions, insolvency practitioners, public bodies, insurers and private and corporate clients.
-David returned to Buddle Findlay after working for several years as a litigator in the professional and financial disputes team of an international law firm in London.
-He is admitted as a Solicitor of the Supreme Court of England and Wales.
+David advises and acts for a number of clients across a range of sectors, including financial institutions, insolvency practitioners, public bodies, insurers, developers, contractors, manufacturers, vendors and purchasers.
+David is also admitted as a Solicitor of the Supreme Court of England and Wales.

 Advising the liquidators of a large construction company

-on issues arising during their appointment, including recovering funds for the benefit of creditors, advising on insurance issues and defending several defective building claims against the company (McCullagh v Underwriters Severally NZHC 1384)
+on issues arising during their appointment, including recovering funds for the benefit of creditors, advising on insurance issues and defending several defective building claims against the company (Body Corporate 346799 v KNZ International Co Ltd NZHC 511; Body Corporate 326421 v Auckland Council NZHC 862; McCullagh v Underwriters Severally NZHC 1384)